 (3) help students and their families ask what they want to know more about.

 (4) discover something new that moves everyone along the learning continuum of a particular science idea.

-These are intended to be family-style discussions, with provided parent talk-moves, that stimulate thinking among family members and move everyone along the continuum of learning.
-Each dinner table discussion has these components to them linked below.
+DTDs are intended to be family-style discussions, with provided parent talk-moves, that stimulate thinking among family members and move everyone along the continuum of learning.
+Each DTD has components to them, linked below.
 These components provide fertile ground for the discussion to be authentic, phenomena-driven, rooted in science, and focused on sensemaking.

 Dinner Table Discussions have three main components.
 The following guidance will support you in facilitating your family discussion.